cucumber/docs/README.md

 # Cucumber Documentation

-This repository contains the source code for [https://cucumber.io/docs](https://cucumber.io/docs).

-If you want to read the docs, go there. ☝🏼
+🚨 This repository is archived. the Cucumber documentation is now at https://github.com/cucumber/website. 🚨

 ## Contributing Content